Harry Bowman

-Harry Joseph Bowman (July 17, 1949 – March 3, 2019), nicknamed "Taco", was an American outlaw biker and gangster who served as the international president of the Outlaws Motorcycle Club between 1984 and 1999.
+Harry Joseph Bowman (July 17, 1949 – March 3, 2019), also known as "Taco", was an American outlaw biker and gang leader who served as the international president of the Outlaws Motorcycle Club between 1984 and 1999.
 During his tenure as president, the club had chapters in more than 30 cities in the United States and some 20 chapters in at least four other countries.

-Considered one the most notorious motorcycle gang leaders in U.S. history, Bowman escalated a biker war between the Outlaws and the Hells Angels in the 1990s.
-He became the 453rd fugitive listed on the FBI Ten Most Wanted Fugitives list after he was indicted on federal racketeering and murder charges in August 1997.
-After 18 months as a fugitive, Bowman was apprehended by the Federal Bureau of Investigation (FBI) near Detroit in June 1999.
-He was convicted in Tampa, Florida, in 2001 of the murders of rival gang members, firebombings, racketeering, conspiracy and various drug and firearm offenses.
+Considered one the most notorious motorcycle gang leaders in U.S. history, Bowman escalated a biker war between the Outlaws and the Hells Angels in the Midwest by ordering a series of audacious acts of violence against rivals during the early-to-mid-1990s.
+He became the 453rd fugitive listed on the Federal Bureau of Investigation (FBI) Ten Most Wanted Fugitives list after he was indicted on federal racketeering and murder charges in August 1997.
+After 15 months as a fugitive, Bowman was apprehended by the FBI in a Detroit suburb in June 1999.
+He was convicted in Tampa, Florida in April 2001 of the murders of gang members, bombings of rival gangs' clubhouses and businesses, racketeering, conspiracy and various drug and firearm offenses.
 Bowman was sentenced to serve two life prison sentences plus 83 years.
+He died of cancer at the Federal Medical Center, Butner at the age of 69 on March 3, 2019.

 Early life

-One of five children of Geraldine (née Kramp; 1922–2012) and Hiram Joseph Bowman (died 1970), he was born in Marysville, Michigan on July 17, 1949.
+One of five children of Geraldine (née Kramp; 1922–2012) and Hiram Joseph Bowman (1912–1970), he was born in Marysville, Michigan on July 17, 1949.
 His mother worked as an accountant for the United States government.
-Bowman was raised in St. Clair Township and graduated from Port Huron Catholic High School.
-One former schoolmate remembered him as being "quite friendly".
-Bowman received the nickname "Taco" because of his dark complexion and resemblance to a person of Hispanic descent.
+Bowman was raised on a farm on Range Road in St. Clair Township and graduated from Port Huron Catholic High School.
+Captain James Carmody of the Port Huron Police, who also attended Port Huron Catholic High, said of Bowman and his brothers: "They had a tough upbringing and they had a reputation as being tough guys".
+Another former schoolmate remembered Bowman as being "quite friendly".
+St. Clair County Sheriff Dan Lane described "Harry Joe" as "an all-right kid".
+Bowman was arrested twice by Port Huron police for disorderly conduct in the 1960s.
+He received the nickname "Taco" because of his dark complexion and resemblance to a person of Hispanic descent.